Learn about Bowen Theory

 In video, the Bowen Center offers access to recordings of Murray Bowen.
 The Basic Series features one hour lectures by Dr. Bowen.
 In The Bowen Kerr Interview Series, Dr. Kerr interviews Dr. Bowen on theory related questions.

 The family diagram is an important tool in the application of Bowen theory.
-It was developed by Murray Bowen to create a visual depiction of the experience of multiple generations in a family.
+It was developed by Murray Bowen to create a visual depiction of the experience of multiple generations in a family, and now has an app that tracks individual and family functioning over time.
 Read more about it below.

 Questions: Contact us at info@thebowencenter.org